 - Facial expressions: Your teenage cousin we referred to at the beginning of this section might have told you he was happy, but his apathetic facial expression may have communicated different information.
 Facial expressions—happy, sad, angry—help you convey your message.
 Be aware of your facial expression when you talk and particularly when you listen, which is when it’s easy to forget.

 - Gestures: When you speak, a gesture can make your message stronger.
 Pointing out something you want your listener to look at more closely is an example of nonverbal communication that makes your message understood.
 Motioning warmly toward a coworker who deserves special recognition, making a fist to show frustration or anger, such gestures help further engage your audience when you speak.

 - Proximity: How close you are to your audience when you speak sends a nonverbal message.
 If your size is imposing and you leave a very small distance between you and your listener, it’s likely your nonverbal communication will be a bit threatening.
 On the other hand, giving someone too much space is an awkward nonverbal communication that might confuse your listener.

 - Touch: Shaking an audience member’s hand, putting your hand on his shoulder: these are nonverbal cues that can affect the success of your message.
 Touch communicates affection, but it also communicates power.
-In fact, when women touch a listener, it’s often assumed that they’re being affectionate or conveying empathy, but when a man touches a listener, it can be taken as a sign of communicating power or even dominance.
+You can think about what kind of messages a job applicant may send through a weak handshake versus a firm one after having a job interview.